PagerDuty/lita-pagerduty/README.md

 ### Schedules

 ```
 pager oncall                       - List available schedules
 pager oncall <schedule>            - Show who is on call for the given schedule
+pager base                         - List available schedules (uses the same call as `oncall` above.)
+pager base <schedule>              - Show the base layer of a schedule.
+This is useful if your schedule has a foundation rotation (eg weekly), with layers on top.
 ```

 ## License